sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi/book/arch/02-prepare-disk.md

    4         2461696      2000409230   952.7 GiB   8E00  Linux LVM
 ```

 The second partition contains the EFI System and must be of type FAT32.
-Format the second partition e.g. `/dev/nvme0n1p2` with:
+Format the second partition (replace `[device 2nd partition]` with the 2nd partition of your device e.g. `/dev/nvme0n1p2`) with:

 ```
 mkfs.fat -F32 /dev/[device 2nd partition]